As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 After you launch the app, tap the PERMISSION ANALYZER button in the bottom left corner, or open the main/drawer menu, and tap PERMISSION ANALYZER.

-As you toggle different permission categories, Revo Permission Manager will dynamically filter all installed apps that use the selected permissions.
+As you toggle different permission categories, Revo Permission Analyzer will dynamically filter all installed apps that use the selected permissions.

 For example, you can select both the IN-APP PURCHASE and SEND SMS permissions to see which apps can have a financial impact if a child uses a device that has a saved credit or debit card, and is prompted to make a purchase; or apps that may send special SMS messages that may cost more than regular ones.